kronosta/y1-language/DOCUMENTATION.md

 <block>
 ?
 ```
 Runs the block in a separate environment with different macros (none of them carry over in either direction.)
+The inside still has `?!` replaced with `?`, so watch out for that.

 #### `?CondenseLines <lines>`
 Allows you to have multiple lines in a single line, since unpreprocessed Y1 has only one command per line with continuations.
 The lines are separated by `!!`.
-In the line, `` `E `` is replaced with an exclamation point and `` `G `` is replaced with a grave accent mark.
+They support grave escapes.
 So:
 ```
 ?CondenseLines !!DefineVariable Str "hello"!!C# - Console.WriteLine(Str + "`E`G" + "`GE");